Paulownia - Biomass, Timber and Land Reclamation

 Comment from contributor D:

 The quick growth of Paulownia is a double-edged sword.
-For the plantation manager, a profit is realized much more quickly on a smaller plot of land.
+For the plantation manager, a profit can be realized much more quickly on a smaller plot of land.
 But the return of land to any semblance of a natural state anywhere near your plantation is not at all likely, because of the prodigious amount of seed that Paulownia's produce, which is then spread far and wide by the wind, water, and animals.
 In other words, many worry that Paulownia is really an invasive species that will spread to other areas and over grow natural habitats.